abhideepd/100-days-of-code/log.md

 **Progress**:
 1. Still trying out Omask Metro again, have written a draft code and checking the edge cases
 2. Still trying out last problem from the contest, can't seem to wrap my head around it.

+### May 11
+Have been busy from day before Yesterday (May 9), due to personal obligations, will be busy until this Saturday (May 18).
+So no significant update or progress until then.
+Might return prematurely, if obligations are over.